Search the OSCAR Documentation

 Description: This ap retrieves alternative id from the other_id table.

 Other_id table stores alternative id for patient demographics and appointments.
-Mapping to more tables can be created in the future.

 For patient demographics alternative id, this ap references the demographic no of the current eForm.